Nationals vs. Royals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- Jordan Lyles (0-8) will take the mound for the Royals, his 11th start of the season.
+- Brady Singer (3-4) will take to the mound for the Royals and make his 11th start of the season.

-- In 10 starts this season, he's earned a quality start in one of them.

-- In 10 starts, Lyles has pitched through or past the fifth inning eight times.
-He has a season average of 5.6 frames per outing.

 |Opponent